frank0532/decisiontree-randomforest-adaboost-GBDT-xgboost-lightGBM-catBoost/README.md

 >> Each tree in “GBDT” is trained according to “GBDT” completely;

 Note: this method seems to have some problems in “Adaboost” stage.

+## 6. XGBoost

+XGBoost has much similarity with GBDT, especially on object function which is also the most important modification for it; XGBoost also have a list decision trees in order (in training stage) and its final predict is also sum the predicts of all these decision trees, which is very similar with GBDT;

+### 6. object function